cjhillbrand/websocket-sandbox/README.md

 ### STEP 4: Configuring the Target Backend
 While still on the page thats titled *Provide information about the target backend that this route will call and whether the incoming payload should be modified.* Do the following:
 1. Make sure that the **Lambda Function** radio is pressed and **Use Lambda Proxy Integration** is pressed.
-2. For Lambda function enter **SendMessage**.
+2. For Lambda function enter `[]Prefix]SendMessage`.
 This field should suggest a lambda function you have already made.
 3. Enter in the **API Gateway ARN Role** we made two steps ago.
 4. Cick **Use Default Timeout**
 5. Press **Save** and click **Ok** for any pop-ups.
-6. Repeat these steps for the $connect and $disconnect, but with their respective lambda functions.
+6. **Repeat these steps for the $connect and $disconnect, but with their respective lambda functions.**

 ### STEP 5: Deploying the WebSocket
 1. Click on the **Actions** dropdown, and select **Deploy API**